scottquested/Launch-Terminal-Here/README.md

 Step 1: Copy the icon to the clipboard

 a) Right click on the file.

 b) Choose 'Get Info' from the 'File' menu.

 c) In the info window that pops up, click on the icon.

 d) Choose 'Copy' from the 'Edit' menu.

 e) Close the info window.

 Step 2: Paste the icon to the desired item

 a) Navagate back to the App (in your appliocation folder or Desktop etc.).

 b) Right click on the App

 b) Choose 'Get Info' from the 'File' menu.

-c) In the info window that pops up, click on the icon
+c) In the info window that pops up, click on the icon.

 d) Choose 'Paste' from the 'Edit' menu.

-e) Close the info window
+e) Close the info window.

 To Run a command(s) of your choice, open the app in Apples Script Editor:

 a) Remove the "--" to un-comment.

 b) Copy in your Terminal command where it says "Your Command" and/or "your Next Command".

 c) Adjust your delay between commands (a bit of trial and error will be needed here).

 	-- do script "Your Command" in front window